Progressive Conservative Party of Prince Edward Island: History

-James Aylward, MLA for Stratford-Kinlock, defeated Brad Trivers and was chosen leader on October 19, 2017 replacing interim leader Jamie Fox.
+James Aylward, MLA for Stratford-Kinlock, defeated Brad Trivers and was chosen leader on October 19, 2017, replacing interim leader Jamie Fox.

-On September 17, 2018 Aylward announced his pending resignation as leader, effective upon the election of his successor on February 9, 2019.
+On September 17, 2018, Aylward announced his pending resignation as leader, effective upon the election of his successor on February 9, 2019.

 Dennis King was elected leader of the party, succeeding Aylward.
+King resigned in 2025 and was replaced by former leader Lantz as interim leader.

 Traditionally, the Tories have done better among Protestant voters, while Liberals have had more support from Catholics.
 Politics on the island, however, has never been sectarian, and both parties have always had voters and members from both populations.
 Indeed, it has been the custom until recently for a Liberal incumbent of one denomination to be opposed by a Tory challenger of the same denomination and vice versa.
 This had tended to minimise religious sectarianism within the parties.
 The Liberals have also traditionally enjoyed the support of the province's small Acadian population concentrated in Prince County at the west end of the island.
-Conservative support has tended to be greater on the eastern half of the island.
+Progressive Conservative support has tended to be greater on the eastern half of the island.